BenW126/Ising-Model-Phases-Classifier-FNN/README.md

 ## Dataset and Network Structure
 The dataset consists of 6000 spin configurations of the 2D 10 x 10 grid Ising Model, obtained by Monte Carlo simulation.
 The spin configurations cover a temperature range from 0.2 to 4.0, where temperatures below the critical temperature of $T_c$ were labeled as 1 (ordered phase), otherwise were labeled as 0 (disordered phase).
 Note that 1000 configurations were used for training, and the remaining 5000 configurations were for evaluating the trained model.

-**Our network has an input layer of 100 neurons, a hidden layer of 3 neurons with sigmoid activations, and an output layer of 1 neuron, also with a sigmoid activation.** Note that the network does not use any regularization or random dropout.
+**Our network has an input layer of 100 neurons, a hidden layer of 3 neurons with sigmoid activations, and an output layer of 1 neuron, also with a sigmoid activation.** Note that the network uses mean squared error as loss function and does not use any regularization or random dropout.

 ## Results
 The first image depicts the training and validation losses for the neural network model across the training epochs.
 The second image presents two visualizations: